-The PHA will notify the family of its decision in writing within 10 business days of receiving a request for a live-in aide, including all required documentation related to the request.
+The PHA will notify the family of its decision in writing within 10 business days of

-3-1.N.
-FOREIGN EXCHANGE STUDENT
+3-1.
+N. FOREIGN EXCHANGE STUDENT

 Foreign exchange students who are living with an applicant or who have been approved by the PHA to live with a participant family are considered househ old members but not family members.
 The income of foreign exchange students is not counted in family annual income, and foreign exchange students do not qualify for a dependent deduction.